nikbearbrown/INFO_6205_Program_Structure_and_Algorithms/TA_Contest_Fall_23/Dhanush_Kumar_Shankar_002932182/L1_Local_Search/README.md

 2. **Local vs. Global Optima:** Optimization problems typically seek the best possible solution, either by maximizing or minimizing an objective function.
 A global optimum is the best solution across the entire solution space, while a local optimum is the best within a specific region.
 Local search algorithms focus on identifying these local optima – the highest peaks within the fog – which may not be the highest peaks globally.
 3. **Trade-offs for Efficiency:** Local search algorithms make a trade-off between efficiency and optimality.
 While they may not always lead to the absolute best solution, they can quickly guide you to good solutions without exhaustively evaluating every possibility.
 This efficiency is especially valuable when dealing with complex problems, such as routing optimization, machine learning model training, or game strategy planning.

-## Types of Local Search Algorithms
+## Some of the popular local search algorithms
 ### Gradient Descent
 ---
 - Gradient Descent is an optimization technique used to find the minimum (or maximum) of a function.
 It's like finding the lowest point in a hilly terrain while wearing a blindfold.
 You start at a random point and iteratively take steps in the direction of the steepest decrease (negative gradient) of the function to reach the bottom of the hill.